Airports of Thailand: Strategic goal

 In order to provide a clear and continuous long-term development direction, the development target is set in four phases.

 Phase 1 (2017 - 2021)

 Improve the airports' capacity to handle air traffic and transport to meet both short and long-term needs, and reduce air traffic congestion.

 Phase 2 (2022 - 2026)

 Create a mechanism that promotes airport business' competitiveness, encouraging airport operators at all levels to focus on operating development.

 Phase 3 (2027 - 2031)

-Developing a culture of innovation within the airport industry that is practical and continually developed.
+Development initiatives focused on innovation and operational improvement within the airport industry.

 Phase 4 (2032 - 2036)

 Development goals that place emphasis on improving the sustainability of airports.
 Balancing social, economic and environmental development.